About Site

 You can follow this general procedure:

 Tips: To expand on some card layouts, it is possible to draw additional cards from the deck shown in the upper left corner of the display.
 Further, you can try re-laying the cards from one reading’s spread, keeping the same order, in other layouts or decks to see if that evokes a richer reading.
-(To try this, use the Substitute button; the Substitute function will not be able to translate all cards between decks, as some decks have more cards than other decks.
-This feature is at an experimental stage of development.)
+(To try this, use the Substitute button; the Substitute function will not be able to translate all cards between decks, as some decks have more cards than other decks.)

 For a general introduction and easy how-to guide, see How Stuff Works — How Tarot Cards Work.

-The divinatory meanings featured in this Web site are from Mark McElroy’s A Guide to Tarot Card Meanings.
-You can get copies of his books as e-books or as physical paperbacks by following the links below.
+The default set of divinatory meanings featured in this Web site are from Mark McElroy’s “uncopyrighted” A Guide to Tarot Card Meanings, used here with our thanks to him.
+You can read the text of the earlier editions of his books within our Web site,

 Additionally, we provide, in PDF format, a selection of classic writings about tarot, including Arthur Edward Waite’s The Pictorial Key to the Tarot .

-You can simply start exploring the site without reading this list of tips; we provide them here for users who may have special requirements.
+You can explore and use this site without reading this list of technical tips; we provide them here for users who may have special requirements.

 All features of this Web site have been tested on the Chrome Web browser from Google, circa 2016, using a computer running Mac OS X. Depending on your brand/version of Web browser and of computer operating system, most features should work as described.